ngt4m/musix/README.md

-# flutter_application_2
+# Musi

 Music app

 ## Getting Started
 Intergrates Youtube data API

 MVVM

 This project is a starting point for a Musix

 A few resources to get you started if this is your first Flutter project: